BrandwatchLtd/nudge/README.markdown

 # nudge

+Turn Node.js event emitters into [Server Sent Event](https://developer.mozilla.org/en-US/docs/Server-sent_events/Using_server-sent_events)
+(aka `EventSource`) sources!

-This module provides a function that returns an express middleware.
-The function wraps a Node.js event emitter, optionally giving events custom names or processing them before being sent to a client.
+This module provides a function that wraps an event emitter, returning an express middleware that responds to browser `EventSource` requests.
+The wrapper can be configured to listen for particular events, optionally renaming and/or pre-processing them before forwarding to a client.

 ## Usage